CECS-491-SP24-Group-1/SMS/README.md

 - A Redis server for caching

+- An email server for sending emails to users.
+See [this documentation page](./documentation/Installing A Dev Email Server.md) for a tutorial on setting one up for a development environment

 ### Optional

 - MongoDB Compass: allows viewing the contents of the MDB database in a friendly GUI.
 It can be downloaded from [this link](https://www.mongodb.com/try/download/compasshttps://www.mongodb.com/try/download/compass).